DoctorKhan/The-Social-Game-Book/src/20_part/130_the_great_suppression.md

 We replaced genuine rites of passage with counterfeit rituals like college graduation or corporate promotion—ceremonies that initiate us not into our own power, but into a larger system of compliance.

+#### **The Abandonment of Initiation and the Pathologizing of Pain**

+The destruction of these rites has had a particularly devastating impact on boys, a fact highlighted by recent work from social psychologist Jonathan Haidt and sociologist Richard Reeves.
+Haidt observes that across cultures, initiation rites are almost always "harsher, stricter, tougher for boys because it's a much bigger jump to turn a boy into a man than to turn a girl into a woman."
+[Source: Galloway, Haidt, & Reeves Video Transcript] Boys, traditionally raised in the world of women, must make a longer, more fraught journey into the world of men, where they must prove their competence and value.

+These rites were a technology for guiding that journey.
+They used hardship and challenge as a catalyst for growth.
+As Reeves notes, "pain produces growth."
+[Source: Galloway, Haidt, & Reeves Video Transcript] For women, he argues, this is often biologically integrated through menstruation and childbirth.
+For men, growth through hardship had to be culturally created.

+In his own life, Reeves provides a powerful micro-example of this principle.
+He describes repeatedly beating his son at tennis, refusing his wife's pleas to "just let him win."
+His reasoning was a perfect distillation of the logic of initiation: "He will know if I back off.
+He will know.
+Uh he will sense it.
+And it will mean all the more to him when he beats me."
+[Source: Galloway, Haidt, & Reeves Video Transcript] The victory had to be real to be meaningful.

+By dismantling these structures, we have not eliminated the male need for challenge and risk; we have simply left it unguided.
+We have abandoned our boys, giving them "no guidance on what it is to be a man from adults," as Haidt puts it, and instead plugged them into a "screen and hook you up to influencers that don't have your best interests."
+[Source: Galloway, Haidt, & Reeves Video Transcript] We have reneged on our most basic responsibility to socialize the next generation, creating a vacuum that the Social Game has been more than happy to fill with its own counterfeit rituals of status-seeking and non-productive conflict.

 ### The Destruction of Social Rhythm

 Traditional communities operated on natural rhythms—seasonal festivals, weekly gatherings, daily rituals that created the pulse of collective life.
 But as I traced the historical record, I discovered how these life-giving rhythms were systematically replaced by something far more sinister.